cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

     For more information on how to make your Spanner instance to be managed by Terraform, see [Importing your Spanner instances](../per-project/README.md#importing-your-spanner-instances)

-3. Set the project ID where the Autoscaler state will be stored.
+3. You have the option to store the Autoscaler state either in Firestore or in Cloud Spanner.

-    If you previously configured the Autoscaler to store its state in Firestore then set the following variable:
+    If you want to store the state in Firestore, set the project ID where the Firestore instance resides.

     ```sh
     export TF_VAR_state_project_id="${AUTOSCALER_PROJECT_ID}"
     ```

-    On the other hand, if you want to use Cloud Spanner to store the Autoscaler state then set the following variables.
+    On the other hand, if you want to store the state in Cloud Spanner and you don't have a Spanner instance yet for that, then set the following two variables so that Terraform creates an instance for you named `autoscale-test-state`:

     ```sh
     export TF_VAR_terraform_spanner_state=true
     export TF_VAR_state_project_id="${APP_PROJECT_ID}"
     ```

+    It is a best practice not to store the Autoscaler state in the same instance that is being monitored by the Autoscaler.

+    Optionally, you can change the name of the instance that Terraform will create:

+    ```sh
+    export TF_VAR_state_spanner_name=<INSERT_STATE_SPANNER_INSTANCE_NAME>
+    ```

+    If you already have an Spanner instance where state must be stored, only set the project id and the name of your instance:

+    ```sh
+    export TF_VAR_state_project_id=<INSERT_YOUR_STATE_PROJECT_ID>
+    export TF_VAR_state_spanner_name=<INSERT_YOUR_STATE_SPANNER_INSTANCE_NAME>
+    ```

-    In Cloud Spanner, the state will be stored by default in the newly created `autoscale-test` instance, unless you specified your own instance in `TF_VAR_spanner_name` in the previous step.
-If you did, make sure you create the the database `spanner-autoscaler-state` in your instance with the following table:
+    In your own instance, make sure you create the the database `spanner-autoscaler-state` with the following table:

     ```sql
     CREATE TABLE spannerAutoscaler (